platformsh/platformsh-docs/src/development/going-live.md

 Now, an incoming request for `mysite.com` will result in the following:

 1) Your browser asks the DNS network for `mysite.com`'s DNS record.
-It responds with "it's an alias for `www---master-def456-abc123.us.platform.sh`".
+It responds with "it's an alias for `www---master-def456-abc123.us.platform.sh`" (for the example above, in your case, it would use your own DNS record).
-2) your browser asks the DNS network for `www---master-def456-abc123.us.platform.sh`'s DNS record.
+2) your browser asks the DNS network for `www---master-def456-abc123.us.platform.sh`'s DNS record (or your own DNS record in your case).
 It responds with "that's IP address 1.2.3.4".
 (Or whatever the actual address is.)
 3) Your browser sends a request to `1.2.3.4` for domain `mysite.com`.
 4) Your router responds with an HTTP 301 redirect to `www.mysite.com`.
 5) Your browser looks up `www.mysite.com` and, as above, gets an alias for `www---master-def456-abc123.us.platform.sh`, which is IP 1.2.3.4.